Nonparametric Bayes multiresolution testing for high-dimensional rare events: Modeling Framework

 We can carry out a multiple testing procedure for the $K+1$ paired observations in the $(p,l)^{th}$ sub-interval with a thresholding rule on $\omega_{p,i}^{(l)}$ as follows: \beq \mbox{Reject } H_{0,p}^{(i,l)}: \{ \lambda_{p,i}^{(l,2)} = \lambda_{i}^{(l,1)} \} \mbox{ if } \omega_{p,i}^{(l)}> \xi, \eeq for some suitable threshold $\xi$.
 For analyzing sequence count data on T-cell diversity, \citet{guindani2014bayesian} proposed a related nonparametric method for testing differential abundance (without the multi-resolution screening), that was shown to be more powerful than existing parametric procedures.

 This gives us a way of pruning intervals that cannot possibly contain any differentially mutated sub-regions since the shift in the mutation rate across the groups would be essentially zero at the vast majority of the locations.
 We do this by calculating the probability of a `global null' hypothesis $H_{0,p}^{(l)}$ restricted to each partition $\calT_p^{(l)}$, $p = 1, \ldots, 2^l$ and pruning the interval if it exceeds a predetermined threshold.

-In particular, we test the following `global' hypothesis within each partition: \begin{itemize} \item $H_{0,p}^{(l)}$: there is no difference in mutation rates in the two groups on the partition $\calT_p^{(l)}$. \item $H_{A,p}^{(l)}$: at least one of the $K+1$ sub-interval of $\calT_p^{(l)}$ has a difference in the mutation rates across the groups. \end{itemize} The posterior probabilities for the global null can be obtained as a function of the marginal likelihoods obtained from the hierarchical model above, e.g. the posterior probability of global association is sum of posterior probabilities of all non-null models.
+In particular, we test the following `global' hypothesis within each partition: \begin{itemize} \item $H_{0,p}^{(l)}$: there is no difference in mutation rates in the two groups on the partition $\calT_p^{(l)}$. \item $H_{A,p}^{(l)}$: at least one of the $K+1$ sub-interval of $\calT_p^{(l)}$ has a difference in the mutation rates across the groups. \end{itemize} The posterior probabilities for the global null can be obtained as a function of the marginal likelihoods obtained from the hierarchical model above, e.g., the posterior probability of global association is the sum of the posterior probabilities of all non-null models.
 For the present case, we assume independence across different sub-regions and simply reject the global null if $\prod_{i=1}^{K+1}(1-\omega_{p,i}^{(l)}) < (1-\xi)^{K+1}$.
 The steps of the method are outlined in Algorithm \ref{alg:example}.

 A crucial issue is the choice of partitions and the depth of resolution.
 In the absence of any prior information about the location of the hot and cold spots, one would partition the genome using a balanced binary tree with partitioning informed by the posterior probabilities.